Subject Access Requests put a fixed deadline on how quickly you must locate personal data, verify the requester, and send a response.

 As costs rise, organisations struggle to keep up - risking fines that further strain their resources.

-Moreover, businesses must strictly follow GDPR when processing DSARs, including securing the data they handle and protecting sensitive information.
+Moreover, businesses must follow GDPR when processing DSARs, including securing the data they handle and protecting sensitive information.

 To address these challenges, businesses should ask: